BaylorRae/WP-Elements/README.markdown

 ### About WP Elements
 WP Elements is a series of classes to make building WordPress plugins easy.
 Whether your creating a meta box or adding navigation menus, it's a breeze.

-The demo pages use will show you the structure WP Elements use and all of the methods inside each class.
+The demo pages will show you the structure WP Elements classes use and all of the methods inside each class.
 The commented lines are the optional parameters with their default value.

 ### Making a form